mjpost/bibsearch/README.md

 ## Usage

 Create your database by importing BibTeX files.
-There are lots of shortcuts, e.g., to add [ACL 2017](http://acl2017.org), type:
+There are lots of shortcuts defined in the form of collections.
+For example, there is a collection for the entire [ACL Anthology](http://aclanthology.info/).
+To add papers from [NAACL 2017](http://naacl.org/2017), you can type:

-    bibsearch add bib://acl/17
+    bibsearch add bib://acl/naacl/2017

-or to add all of ACL:
+or to add all of NAACL:

+    bibsearch add bib://acl/naacl

+Or even the entire anthology:

     bibsearch add bib://acl

-or add the entire [ACL Anthology](http://aclanthology.info/) (this takes a bit longer than 5 minutes):

-    bibsearch add bib://

 You can also add your own files, either locally or via URL.